 Psilocybe thaiduplicatocystidiata is a species of psilocybin mushroom in the family Hymenogastraceae.
 It was described as new to science in 2012 by renown Mexican mycologist Gaston Guzmán and his colleagues.
-Found growing at the Chiang Mai University Park, this subtropical rainforest mushroom is yet another enigmatic example of the rich mycota of Thailand.
+Psilocybe thaiduplicatocystidiata was growing in the park of the university in Chiang Mai.

 It is a special member of the section Cordisporae Guzmán because it has been observed to have two types of both pleurocystidia and cheilocystidia, one as pseudocystidia, a feature said to not have been previously observed in that section.
-Its epithet translates this unique characteristic along its origins from Thailand.
+Its epithet “thaiduplicatocystidiata” translates this unique characteristic along with the location it originally was described in: Thailand.

 It is said to have similarities to P. caerulescens Murrill, and P. wrightii Guzmán, both species are only known from the neotropics.The psychotronic fungal species in Thailand, as in most tropical countries, are poorly known, a drastic contrast to the richness of the mycoflora.
 With considerable destruction of tropical habitats, many species will likely disappear before being documented.